sylvain-meunier/stageL3/Rapport/rapport.typ

 With a logarithmic distance, the same reasoning would give : $log(1/x) = log(2x) <=> -log(x) = log(2) + log(x) <=> log(x^2) = -log(2) <=> x^2 = 1/2 <=> x = sqrt(2) / 2$ since $x > 0$.\ \
 Then, when considering the tempo distance between $T_(n+1)$ and $T_n$, we find : #nb_eq($d(T_(n+1), T_n) = k_* abs(log(y)) = d(1, y)$)
 where $y = limits(argmin)_(x' in [x, 2x]) d(x', (Delta t_n) / (Delta t_(n+1)) E(x' (Delta t_(n+1)) / (Delta t_(n))))$.\
-Therefore, since we want the extreme possible values of our range to imply equal distance between $T_n$ and $T_(n+1)$, we choose the logarithmic distance, and hence $x = sqrt(2) / 2$.
+Therefore, since we want the extreme possible values of our range to imply an equal distance between $T_n$ and $T_(n+1)$, we choose the logarithmic distance, and hence $x = sqrt(2) / 2$, so that $d(1, x) = d(1, 2x)$.

 == About the estimator $E$

 One can notice that $E = id$ implies, by the hypothesis that $E$ acts as an oracle, that the theorical and actual values are the same, or that the performance is a perfect interpretation of the piece.
 Since real players do not make such performance, we can expect a relevant estimator to act rather differently than the identity function.

-Moreover, $E$ is not a function : its expression only has to be fixed when calculating the numerical resolution for the $argmin$.
+Moreover, $E$ is not a function : its expression only has to be fixed when computing the numerical resolution for the $argmin$.
 Hence, an given output can depends on several previous outputs.
 In an extreme case, $E$ can even be a transcripting system.
-However, in our problem of tempo estimation, we do not have as much constraints as in transcription.\ \
+However, in our problem of tempo estimation, we do not have as much constraints as in transcription.\
-PUT HERE EXEMPLE OF FALSE TRANSCRIPTIONS AND CORRESPONDING TEMPO CURVES
+Indeed, the following figures displays two transcription A and B, the latter being incorrect with regards to usual transcription convention, and their corresponding tempo curves.\

+One can notice that these are quite similar, and in fact, a human being could not tell them apart, as shown by @tempo_distance.

+#grid(
+  columns: (auto, auto),
+  rows: (auto),
+  figure(image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%), caption: [Transcription A]), figure(image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%), caption: [Tempo curve A])
+)
+#grid(
+  columns: (auto, auto),
+  rows: (auto),
+  figure(image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%), caption: [Transcription B]), figure(image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%), caption: [Tempo curve B])
+) <incorrect_t>

+#figure(image("../Figures/Spectrogram/Mozart_inverted.png", width: 100%), caption: [Tempo distance between the two previous curves.
+Being able to differentiate them would imply to tell apart two rythmic events within ... s, which is suppose impossible for a humain being according to the value of $epsilon$ defined in @formal_consider]) <tempo_distance>

 == Measure of a spectrum $S$
 The C++ code for the measure of $S, Delta$ is presented hereafter :